steedcrugeon/REKT/README.md

   - IndicatorLights
   - Landertron

   N.B.
 Neither of these are dependencies and the Mod has been designed as a standalone.
-Module Manager is required for the               implementation of supporting mods Modules.
+Module Manager is required for the               implementation of supporting mods Modules but not for REKT if operating as a standalone.